intel/he-toolkit/he-samples/examples/psi/README.md

 The client keeps a translation table for the client set of which hashes goes with which word.
 So that returned hashes can be translated back to words.

+The maximum number of entries that the client set supports is the number of slots in the plaintext/ciphertext.